Gap Year Ideas

-If you still think a Gap year is the right option for you, it is important that your year out is well-structured in order to make the most out of it in terms of enjoyment , personal development and learning.
+If you still think a gap year is the right option for you, it is important that your year out is well-structured in order to make the most out of it in terms of enjoyment , personal development and learning.

 With their knowledge and experience, you can come up with a tailored route that covers everything you’d like to see and do.

-Our 12 months are valuable, so it’s worth planning it carefully to gain skills and experience that will appeal to employers later on.
+Your 12 months are valuable, so it’s worth planning it carefully to gain skills and experience that will appeal to employers later on.

-These include childcare, hospitality, teaching, nursing and conservation.
+Employment sectors include childcare, hospitality, teaching, nursing and conservation.

 If you don’t achieve the A level results you are expecting, it’s not the end of the world.